The Ledger Intelligence System

 Major Milestones to Watch

-These are the developments that would justify a material change in the acceleration reading.
+Developments that would justify a material change in the acceleration reading — grounded in operations, not hype.

 Capability Trigger